-City rents Flygt electric pump as a more sustainable alternative to a diesel pump.
+City rents Flygt electric pump as a more sustainable alternative.

 Located 45 miles south of Nashville, the city of Columbia, Tennessee, has a population of approximately 36,000 people.
 As part of its wastewater system, the city maintains 317 miles of gravity-enforced main sewer lines, 25 pump stations and a 14 million gallons per day (MGD) wastewater treatment plant.